Expertise (5)

 Biography

 A prolific columnist and commentator, Jayati Ghosh is of India's best-known economists with a wide range of research interests, including globalization, international trade and finance, employment patterns in developing countries, macroeconomic policy, issues related to gender and development, and the implications of recent growth in China and India.
-In 2021, Ghosh was appointed by UN Secretary General Antonio Guterres to a new high-level advisory board on effective multilateralism.
+In 2021, Ghosh was appointed by United Nations Secretary General Antonio Guterres to a new high-level advisory board on effective multilateralism.

 Video